ÐÜèÔÚÏßÊÓÆµ

 • Living lab opportunities are provided to apply learned skills in settings on campus and in the local community.

-• Student Sustainability Fellows are hired to help develop and implement initiatives and programs, and help the Office of Sustainability with important tasks such as data entry and analysis, communications and outreach, programming, research and DEIB incorporation, and waste management.
+• Student Sustainability Fellows are hired to help develop and implement initiatives and programs, and help the Office of Sustainability with important tasks such as data entry and analysis, communications and outreach, research, programming and DEIB incorporation, and waste management and reduction.

 • Student Sustainability Fellows are hired to help develop and implement initiatives and programs focused on procurement, athletics, student activities, and dining.
 These students help the Office of Sustainability with important tasks such as data entry and analysis, communications and outreach, programming, research and DEIB incorporation, and waste management.

-• Work-study students assist with recycling collection across campus.
+• Student employees assist with single-stream, plastic film and e-waste recycling and compost collection across campus.

 • Partnerships

-• The Sustainability Office is a resource for students to help connect them with sustainability-focused internship opportunities, and continue as a resource during their internships.
+• The Office of Sustainability serves as a resource for students searching for sustainability-focused internship opportunities, and looking to address sustainability topics during their internships.

-• The Office of Sustainability highlights a selection of interesting jobs and internships related to sustainability on our website below, as well as in our monthly newsletter, to expose students to the wide variety of careers available in sustainability to students of all majors.
+• The Office of Sustainability highlights a selection of interesting jobs and internships related to sustainability, on our website, and in our monthly newsletter, to expose students to the wide variety of careers available in sustainability to students of all majors.

 Sustainability Jobs and Internships